ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/solidjs/index.md

 AG Grid Solid shares the same 'business logic layer' as the other AG Grid versions (React, Angular, Vue, or just JavaScript).
 This means the features of AG Grid Solid are identical to the features in AG Grid's other framework flavours.
 However because the rendering is done 100% in Solid, the grid works as a native Solid Component.

 AG Grid Solid is NOT a JavaScript component with a thin Solid wrapper.
-AG Grid is the Real Deal when it comes to Sold!
+AG Grid is the Real Deal when it comes to a Data Grid Implementation for SolidJS.

 ## Show Me

 Below is a simple example using AG Grid with SolidJS.
 Take a look at the code and note the use of the ```AgGridSolid``` component.

-<iframe style="width:100%; height: 500px" src="https://stackblitz.com/edit/solidjs-template-7c8vtv?embed=1&file=src/App.tsx&view=preview"></iframe>
+<iframe style="width:100%; height: 500px" src="https://stackblitz.com/edit/solidjs-template-7c8vtv?embed=1&file=src/App.tsx"></iframe>

 This page does not introduce the basics of AG Grid, it is assumed you are already familiar with it.
 This is because SolidJS is an emerging technology and we assume if you are developing with SolidJS then you are a confident and knowledged developer.
 If you are not familiar with AG Grid, then it is recommended you start with [Getting Started with AG Grid and React](/getting-started/) and then refer back to here.